NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 >
 >**Settings file**
 >
->To change or  the build targets and related settings you will need to update the files in the **.vscode directory** of the project (this is the reason you have to open the right project directory, opening the right directory make sure the project directory is the root and VSC searches for a '.vscode' directory in the root to apply settings to this project) the following settings files are available in '.vscode':
+>To change the build targets and related settings you will need to update the files in the **.vscode directory** of the project (this is the reason you have to open the right project directory, opening the right directory make sure the project directory is the root and VSC searches for a '.vscode' directory in the root to apply settings to this project) the following settings files are available in '.vscode':
 > - .vscode/tasks.json: For build tasks.
 > - .vscode/launch.json: For debugging configurations.
 > - .vscode/settings.json: For general VS Code settings specific to your project (e.g., editor preferences, linting settings).